vincexia/SocialNetworkApp/README.md

 1.	determines the total number of people in the social network
 2.	determines the distance between A and B where the distance between two members of the network can be defined as the minimum number of ties required to connect two people in the social network.
 The values of A and B are as follows: A = STACEY_STRIMPLE, B = RICH_OMLI

 The entry point of the application is social_network_app.py.
 The python framework is version 2.7.
+The recommended python is v2.7.13 or later.
 In Windows/Linux/MacOS, execute "python social_network_app.py" to start the application.

 ###############################################################